Oral Health

 What is an Endodontist?

-They are commonly referred to as “root canal specialists” because root canal therapy is the most common treatment they provide.
+They are often called “root canal specialists” because root canal therapy is the most common treatment they provide.

-Endodontists are experts in understanding the anatomy of tooth roots, root morphology, dental pulp, and the internal anatomy of teeth.
-In addition to dental school, endodontists have received two to three years of advanced education and additional training in endodontic care.
+Endodontists have an in-depth understanding of the anatomy of tooth roots, root morphology, dental pulp, and the internal anatomy of teeth.
+In addition to dental school, these specialists undergo two to three years of advanced education and further training in endodontic care.

 Dental pulp is a living tissue in teeth that contains sensory nerves and blood vessels.
-Since it is living tissue, pulp irritation is common and results in inflammation and, in more serious cases, tissue damage.
+It’s essential for oral health.

-As caries (cavities) grow, they get closer to the pulp, which may lead to an infection or a serious pulpal disease.
-Even small cavities and trauma-related dental issues can release toxins to the dental pulp.
+If tooth decay spreads, it can infringe on the pulp, potentially leading to an infection or severe disease.
+Even small cavities and trauma-related dental issues can release toxins into the dental pulp.

 What Procedures Do Endodontists Perform?